basicsofthebible/basicsofthebible.org/studyguide/NextSteps.md

 Revelation: visions of the end of the age, when Jesus returns to finalize His Kingdom.

 ## Life in the Body of Christ
-The Bible and Paul in particular, speaks frequently of life in the "body of Christ"—the gathering together of local believers for the purpose of enlarging the Kingdom of Jesus and to encourage, help and support one another.
-This study takes us through the books in the Bible that speak most directly on the "body life" of the believer—that is, how we should live our lives as disciples (that is, followers) of Jesus.
+The Bible and Paul in particular, speaks frequently of life in the "body of Christ"——the gathering together of local believers for the purpose of enlarging the Kingdom of Jesus and to encourage, help and support one another.
+This study takes us through the books in the Bible that speak most directly on the "body life" of the believer——that is, how we should live our lives as disciples (that is, followers) of Jesus.

 1-2 Corinthians
 Philippians